zwound40/JpsiVsMult_pythia/README.md

   ./configure --with-root=`root-config --prefix`
   make

+  Afterwards copy the Makefile.inc from the pythia folder to the "basic" and "full" folders

 1. step is to produce the pythia events and store the information as TTrees in a root file.
 This is done by the oniaVsMult.cc file.
 It has to be compiled with the help of the Makefile, so run

    make oniaVsMult